 Social Security Turns 90: The Cornerstone of Retirement Income

 To commemorate Social Security’s 90th anniversary, Transamerica Center for Retirement Studies (TCRS) in collaboration with Transamerica Institute has published, Social Security Turns 90: The Cornerstone of Retirement Income, to illustrate how this social safety net plays a vital role in helping Americans achieve a more secure retirement.
 The report examines people’s beliefs, expectations, and reliance on Social Security.
-It also sheds light on their views on how to address its funding shortfalls.
+Serving as a call to action for policymakers, the report sheds light on people’s views on how to address Social Security’s projected funding shortfall.

-The report is based on findings from the 25th Annual Transamerica Retirement Survey of more than 10,000 U.S. adults and offers detailed demographic analysis by the general population, workforce-retirement status (including people who are not yet retired, those in the workforce, those who are not employed and not looking for work, homemakers, and retirees), household income (including people with less than $50k, $50k to $99k, $100k to $199k, and $200k or more), and gender.
+The report is based on findings from the 25th Annual Transamerica Retirement Survey of more than 10,000 U.S. adults age 18 and older conducted in late 2024.
+The report offers detailed demographic analysis and comparisons by the U.S. general population, workforce-retirement status (including people who are not yet retired, those in the workforce, those who are not employed and not looking for work, homemakers, and retirees), annual household income (including people with less than $50k, $50k to $99k, $100k to $199k, and $200k or more), and gender.